 How to Apply

 You must have submitted a UCAS Teacher Training application before you can apply for loans and grants from the Government but you do not need to have a confirmed place on a course.
 We strongly recommend applying for financial support as early as possible to ensure your application is received and processed in good time.

 The funding application process for English-domiciled students is as follows:

 - Applications are made online to Student Finance England at www.gov.uk/apply-online-for-student-finance.
-Please note, for PGCE student finance purposes, please apply as if you were an undergraduate student rather than for postgraduate funding;
+Please note, for PGCE or PGDE student finance purposes, please apply as if you were an undergraduate student rather than for postgraduate funding;

 - After you have applied for student funding, you will be able to manage your account online;